cilium/tetragon/docs/content/en/docs/use-cases/filename-access.md

 ##  Limitations

-Note that this policy has certain limitations because it matches on the filename that the application uses to accesses.
+Note that this policy has certain limitations because it matches on the filename that the application uses to access.
 If an application accesses the same file via a hard link or a different bind mount, no event will be generated.